truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpBackupScale.md

 ## Create a Boot Environment

-After installing and completing your SCALE system configuration, [create a boot environment]({{< relref "ManageBootEnvironSCALE.md" >}}) to use as a restore point.
+After installing and completing your system configuration, [create a boot environment]({{< relref "ManageBootEnvironSCALE.md" >}}) to use as a restore point.

-If an issue occurs where you lose access to the SCALE UI, you can establish an SSH session and restore it from the boot environment.
+If an issue occurs where you lose access to the TrueNAS UI, you can establish an SSH session and restore it from the boot environment.
 You can clone the boot environment listed after the **initial-install** environment and rename the clone to something you recognize, such as the release number with date and time.

 ## Backing Up TrueNAS Storage Data